jgarnet/object-expressions-js/README.md

 #### Comparison Operators

+[Comparison Operators](./src/types/comparison-operator.ts) are used to evaluate conditions against an object during evaluation.

+Various comparison operators are provided by default, but it is possible to overwrite or extend the provided [operators](./src/operators/_operators.ts) via the [ExpressionContext](./src/types/expression-context.ts).

 The following comparison operators are provided:
 - `=`
   - Determines if a field's value is equal to a primitive value.